juicycleff/ultimate-backend/README.md

 ## Folder Structure
-Senior candiate in the folder structure is the `/app` folder.
+Senior candidate in the folder structure is the `/app` folder.
 This folder contains all executable programs or in this case microservices

- - `/app/service-access` The access microservice handles access token manangement for each tenant in the system.
-It also validates current tenant credentials againts tenant specific resources.
+ - `/app/service-access` The access microservice handles access token management for each tenant in the system.
+It also validates current tenant credentials against a tenant specific resources.
 It is the gate keeper for your tenant api.
  - `/app/service-account` The account microservice handles user account commands and queries such as creating and validating new and current users in the system.
  - `/app/service-tenant` The tenant microservice handles creating new tenants as well as managing tenant specific commands and queries.
- - `/app/service-role` Similar to service-access, this service validates users based on roles againts the entire system and tenants they belong to.
-This service handles only user authorization, where service-access is for tenant access keys for externa api.
+ - `/app/service-role` Similar to service-access, this service validates users based on roles against the entire system and tenants they belong to.
+This service handles only user authorization, where service-access is for tenant access keys for external api.
  - `/app/service-notification` The microservice performs notification tasks in the entire systems.
 Right now it supports emailing, but can be extended to support push notification as well as activity feeds.
  - `/app/service-billing` The billing microservice manages billing and payment commands.
 It is tightly integrated with Stripe, but can be easily replaced.
- - `/app/service-project` This microservice is merly an example of supporting multitenant database strategy.
+ - `/app/service-project` This microservice is merely an example of supporting multi-tenant database strategy.
 It holds no other significance.

 The next important folder is the  `/lib` folder.
 This folder contains all internal libraries that is depended upon by the microservices, and they are,
- - `/lib/common` House shared/commond modules in the project.
+ - `/lib/common` House shared/common modules in the project.
  - `/lib/core` This is the core module of ultimate backend and houses most of the codebase that wires everything together.
- - `/lib/repo-orm` This library will be exctracted in the future as it matures.
-It is aimed at being a simple less cluttered NoSQL multi tenant object relational mapper (ORM), It supports Mongo and ArangoDB, with support for FaunaDB in the works as well as caching.
+ - `/lib/repo-orm` This library will be extracted in the future as it matures.
+It is aimed at being a simple, less cluttered NoSQL multi-tenant object relational mapper (ORM), It supports caching, MongoDB and ArangoDB, with support for FaunaDB in the works.
- - `/lib/contracts` Shared contracts for both typescript typings and graphql code first types are stored here.
+ - `/lib/contracts` Shared contracts for both typescript typings and graphql code first types, are stored here.
- - `/lib/repository` It holds all reposirories used in the microservices, and this repository and created from the repo-rom library.
+ - `/lib/repository` It holds all repositories used in the microservices, and this repository and created from the repo-rom library.
- - `/lib/proto-schema` All GRPC protobuf files required by each service is stored in here and shared amongs services that depends on them.
+ - `/lib/proto-schema` All GRPC protobuf files required by each service, is stored in here and shared amongst services that depends on them.

   Other folders such as `iac` which simply means Infrastructure as Code is teraform setup for creating a kubernetes cluster with just a simple command for running the microservices. `scripts` contains helper bash scripts for CI/CD.